Brass Vs. Bronze Ball Valves

 Now, let’s talk brass.
 This metal alloy made its debut much later, around 500 BC.
 Brass, composed chiefly of copper and zinc, has many alloy variations, making it cool.
 Its flexibility and ease of working with it make it a favorite for casting, forging, heat extrusion, and cold drawing.

 For cases where the valve requires easy machining, experts recommend brass valves.
-Commonly found in plumbing and heating systems, their corrosion resistance is less than bronze.
+Commonly found in plumbing and heating systems, their corrosion resistance is less than that of bronze.

 Like bronze, brass can hold its own against corrosion, but be cautious with high chlorine levels.
 Brass is safer for drinking water because it has less lead.
 Brass valves are also highly effective in natural gas pipelines.